Dipole symmetries from the topology of the phase space and the constraints on the low-energy spectrum: Linear momentum problem

 For a localized, smooth field configuration that decreases sufficiently rapidly at infinity, integration over space then necessarily leads to $\pb{P_i}{P_j}=0$.
 In $d\geq3$ spatial dimensions, one can integrate just over a two-dimensional subspace and still conclude that $\pb{P_i}{P_j(\vek y)}=0$ for $i,j$ that label coordinates on the integration subspace.
 The conditions underlying the vanishing of the integral of the right-hand side of~\eqref{Ppalgebra} offer two possibilities how $\pb{P_i}{P_j}$ could actually be nonzero: for fields that either have a singularity or satisfy a nontrivial boundary condition at spatial infinity.
 One can to some extent switch between these two options by choosing different representations of momentum density~\cite{Watanabe2014c}.

 The above said, there are theories where a nonzero value of the charge $Q$ in~\eqref{PPbracket} or $Q_1(\vek y)$ in~\eqref{centralextensiond} can be realized by fields that are both smooth and sufficiently fast-convergent.
 The ferromagnetic skyrmion is but one example.
 In such cases, only one logical possibility remains: a well-defined momentum density $p_i(\vek x,t)$ does not exist.
 This is the linear momentum problem.
+It has been known to exist in ferromagnets~\cite{Haldane1986a,Volovik1987a} and superfluid $\prescript{3}{}{\text{He}}$ for several decades.

 Before further developing this idea, let us first see why some obvious candidates for the momentum density cannot do the job.
 First, naively applying Noether's theorem would suggest that $p_i=-\om_a\de_i\phi^a=-\om_i$.
 But this may not be globally well-defined on the target space $\M$, since otherwise the symplectic 2-form $\Om$ would necessarily be exact, leading to vanishing $Q$.
 Concretely, this ``canonical'' momentum density may be ill-defined for field configurations that map $\R^2$, or the two-dimensional plane in $\R^d$ on which $P_i(\vek y)$ acts, to a homologically nontrivial 2-cycle in $\M$.
 Second, guided by~\eqref{Qlambda} and~\eqref{PLdef}, we might instead think of $\tilde p_i=-\eps_{ij}x^j\eps^{kl}\de_k\om_l$ as a good candidate.
 The two would-be momentum densities differ by a mere surface term, as is easily seen from the fact that the tensor current $K^{\mu\nu}\equiv x^\nu J^\mu+\eps^{\mu\nu\la}\om_\la=\de_\kappa(x^\nu\eps^{\mu\kappa\la}\om_\la)$ is conserved off-shell.
 However, $\tilde p_i$ violates the property $\pb{\phi^a(\vek x)}{\tilde p_i(\vek y)}=-\de_i\phi^a(\vek x)\del(\vek x-\vek y)$ one would expect from the generator of local translations, due to its explicit dependence on spatial coordinates.
 Likewise, it violates~\eqref{Ppalgebra}; a short calculation shows that